t0mpr1c3/DAKexport/header.md

 # Header information

-We probably need to know how to encode most if not all of these options, with the posssible exception of machine spec.
+We probably need to know how to encode most if not all of the options below, with the possible exception of machine spec.

 Hand knitting options are obviously a lower priority though.

+There is a ton of random stuff we can leave as the default.
+Nobody cares if the font for the colour names is Arial or Calibri.

 ##
 * "Magic number" - known